bucs110fall2023/final-project-gaming-zone/README.md

 3. Verify that the game starts asking to choose the shape.
 4. Press the 'Instructions' key.
 5. Verify that the next page shows the instructions of how to play the game.
-6.

 Expected Outcome: the next page to show up would be the instructions or the game according to what the player chooses.

 Test Case 2: 3 in a Row Pattern

 Test Description: Verify that the "O"s are three in a row vertically, horizontically, or diagonally.

 Test Steps:
 1. Start the game.
-2. Press the Start Game button.
-3. Choose "O" or "X"
+2. Choose "O" or "X"
-4. First the "O" would occupy a space then the "X" would occupy a space.
+3. First the player would occupy a space then the computer would occupy a space.
 The game would continue until "O"s or "X"s appear three in a row vertically, horizontically, or diagonally.
-5. Verify the game identify's the pattern by making sure the display changes to Game Over page.
+4. Verify the game identify's the pattern by making sure the display changes to Game Over page.

-Expected Outcome: The game should end when either the player or the computer occupies three spaces in a row vertically, horizontically, or diagonally.
+Expected Outcome: The display would change when either the player or the computer occupies three spaces in a row vertically, horizontically, or diagonally.

+Test Case 4: Game Over Condition

+Test Description: Confirm that the game ends when the player wins, loses, or ties with the computer.
+Test Steps:
+1. Start the game.
+2. Play until either the player or the computer wins.
+3. Verify that the game displays "You Win!", "You Lose.
+Try Again.", or "It's a tie." message.
+Expected Outcome: The game should display a "You Win!", "You Lose.
+Try Again.", or "It's a tie." message when the game ends.